- Agoraphobia is an anxiety disorder that makes people extremely fearful of places and situations that they see as dangerous or uncomfortable.

 - afraid of leaving their home for extended periods of time

-- fear of being alone
+- afraid of being alone in the social situation

-- detachment or estrangement from others
+- detached or estranged from others

-- agitation or anger
+- anxious or agitated

 - chest pain